InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames

 The key advantage of this construction is revealed in the inner product, which combines the two sources of geometric information.
 The attention score between atoms $i$ and $j$ is computed as:

-This formulation ensures that the self-attention score explicitly and simultaneously models both the relative geometric arrangement via RoPE-3D and the pairwise distance via the Nyström approximation encoding, providing a rich and robust inductive bias.
+This formulation ensures that the self-attention score explicitly and simultaneously models both Manhattan-style relative geometry via ManhattanPE and Euclidean pairwise geometry via EuclideanPE, providing a rich and robust inductive bias.